cuert-web/cuert-website/v1/content/cars/31-11-07-curt-eco-cc-2.md

     image: /v1/static/img/_eco3259-1-1-.jpg
     icon: 🌟 Award
 ---
-Our prototype concept vehicle "Fouka Bay" is designed to achieve the highest kilometers with the least kilowatts per hour.
+Our prototype concept vehicle "Ra" is designed to achieve the highest kilometers with the least kilowatts per hour.